torpago/mqt-client/docs/FeeRequest.md

 ### NewFeeRequest

-`func NewFeeRequest(amount float32, currencyCode string, name string, ) *FeeRequest`
+`func NewFeeRequest(amount decimal.Decimal, currencyCode string, name string, ) *FeeRequest`

 NewFeeRequest instantiates a new FeeRequest object This constructor will assign default values to properties that have it defined,